-Among the ways European MEWP rental businesses can still thrive and maximize opportunities for growth are tapping into the circular economy, she added, engaging with digitisation and moving from a simple product delivery model to become a safety solution provider, echoing Clotilde Jouette’s idea of building customer “ecosystems” to better identify demand and provide full-service support.
+Among the ways European MEWP rental businesses can still thrive and maximise opportunities for growth are tapping into the circular economy, she added, engaging with digitisation and moving from a simple product delivery model to become a safety solution provider, echoing Clotilde Jouette’s idea of building customer “ecosystems” to better identify demand and provide full-service support.

 Jim Colvin, CEO of Serious Labs, talked about how his company is working with IPAF and others to translate MEWP operator training, familiarisation and competency testing into the virtual reality (VR) simulator environment: “The customer is looking for you to solve their problem,” he said.
-“Technology’s a tool to help deliver that, and the data that is realized from that will also be incredibly valuable.
+“Technology’s a tool to help deliver that, and the data that is realised from that will also be incredibly valuable.
 When we ask the right questions of that data, we will start to make decisions that are predictive rather than reactive.”

 The afternoon session began with Angus Kennard, CEO of Kennards Hire in Australia, talking about how telematics was helping equipment hire companies create an “ecosystem” to service customer demand.
 He talked about that while his company has grown strongly since the early 1990s, that customer service excellence is what Kennard Hire strives for, seeking to be the “best rental company in the world”.

 He explained MEWP telemetry was just part of the global interconnected internet of things (IoT), and what is driving its uptake at a business level.
-Improved utilization rates is a clear benefit, but like other speakers he pointed out that there are many different systems and telemetry products in the market, different asset types of varying levels of sophistication and age, and the question again was “where to begin?”
+Improved utilisation rates is a clear benefit, but like other speakers he pointed out that there are many different systems and telemetry products in the market, different asset types of varying levels of sophistication and age, and the question again was “where to begin?”

 He said his company focused on identifying what the customer wanted from telemetry, and it’s “much more about just knowing where the machines are”.
 Customers on large, complex, multidisciplinary contract sites need clear metrics to cover the whole site, all assets and tasks, which led Kennards Hire to develop its own IoT platform, EasyTRAK.